dotherightthing/wpdtrt-map/readme.txt

 == Frequently Asked Questions ==

-= How do I specify a map location? =

-Add the ACF Google Map to the desired post types:

-1. Install and activate the Advanced Custom Fields plugin dependency
-2. Custom Fields > Add New
-3. Custom Fields > Add Field
-4. Type: `Google Map`
-5. Name: `wpdtrt_acf_page_map`

-Edit the post type:

-1. Select a map location
-2. Publish or Update the page

 = How do I embed a map? =

+A) Specify a map location:

+1. On a *Page*,
+2. Locate the *DTRT Maps* metabox
+3. Search for a location
+4. *Publish*/*Update*

-Please use the provided shortcode to embed a map:
+B) Use the provided shortcode to embed a map:

 ```
 <!-- within the editor -->